MichaelC1999/DataDock/README.md

 # DATADOCK

-DataDock is an application for building customizable monitors, analysis tools, and bots.
-Built on top of Graph Protocol, you can use granular blockchain data for any task that you need!
+DataDock is an application for creating customizable monitors, analysis tools, and bots.
+By exposing various modular blockchain analysis tools that are both ready out of the box and deeply specializable, you can use granular blockchain data to automate any task that you need!

 Datadock is meant to be run inside of a Docker container.
 This allows for easy integrations like: